 From student teaching in a daycare setting, to teaching in a public elementary school, fire drills were required often.
 Again; the more you practice fire drills at school, or at home, the more familiar the kids will be with the evacuation during an actual fire.

 Watch Fire Safety Videos

-Here are a few YouTube videos that are great for fire safety for kids.
+Here are a few YouTube videos that are great for home fire safety.
 There are five; one for you to play during each day of fire safety week at school.

 - Fire Safety Rap!

 - Get Out Alive!
 Teaching Children to Escape During a Fire

 - Fire Safety: What Every Child Should Know

 - Fire Safety Video for Kids with Steve Songs and Sparky the Fire Dog

 Learn About Fire Prevention